tc39/proposal-canonical-tz/README.md

 - `[[PrimaryIdentifier]]`: identifier of transitive IANA Link target (following as many Links as necessary to reach a Zone), with the same special-casing of `"UTC"` as in ECMA-402's [CanonicalizeTimeZoneName](https://tc39.es/ecma402/#sec-canonicalizetimezonename).

 **`GetAvailableNamedTimeZoneIdentifier(_identifier_)`** - Filters the result of `AvailableNamedTimeZoneIdentifiers` to return the record where `[[Identifier]]` is an ASCII-case-insensitive match for `_identifier_`, or `~empty~` if there's no match.
-This AO will:
+This AO:

-- Replace `CanonicalizeTimeZoneName` in [Temporal](https://tc39.es/proposal-temporal/#sec-canonicalizetimezonename) and [ECMA-402](https://tc39.es/ecma402/#sec-canonicalizetimezonename) by using the `[[PrimaryIdentifier]]` of the result.
+- Replaces `CanonicalizeTimeZoneName` in [Temporal](https://tc39.es/proposal-temporal/#sec-canonicalizetimezonename) and [ECMA-402](https://tc39.es/ecma402/#sec-canonicalizetimezonename) by using the `[[PrimaryIdentifier]]` of the result.
-- Replace [`IsAvailableTimeZoneName`](https://tc39.es/proposal-temporal/#sec-isavailabletimezonename) in Temporal and [`IsValidTimeZoneName`](https://tc39.es/ecma402/#sec-isvalidtimezonename) in ECMA-402, by comparing the result to `~empty~`.
+- Replaces [`IsAvailableTimeZoneName`](https://tc39.es/proposal-temporal/#sec-isavailabletimezonename) in Temporal and [`IsValidTimeZoneName`](https://tc39.es/ecma402/#sec-isvalidtimezonename) in ECMA-402, by comparing the result to `~empty~`.
-- Fetch a case-normalized time zone identifier by using the `[[Identifier]]` of the result.
+- Fetches a case-normalized time zone identifier by using the `[[Identifier]]` of the result.
-  This will be used in later parts of this proposal.
+  This capability will be used as part of this proposal.

-The specification text of this proposal is stacked on top of these editorial changes.
+The specification text of this proposal is stacked on top of these recently-merged editorial changes.

-### 2. Clarify spec to prevent more divergence
+### 2. DONE - Clarify spec to prevent more divergence

-_Status: PRs submitted as [tc39/ecma262#3035](https://github.com/tc39/ecma262/pull/3035) and [tc39/proposal-temporal#2573](https://github.com/tc39/proposal-temporal/pull/2573). (same PRs as Step 1 above)_

-Currently, the ECMA-402 spec (and the 402 section of the Temporal spec) tells implementers to use TZDB, but doesn't provide enough detail to differentiate the myriad ways that TZDB data can be built.
-(TZDB's makefile has a number of build options that yield normatively different data file output.)

-In this step, we update the spec to provide recommendations for implementers about canonicalization behavior.
+_Status: Editorial PR merged as [tc39/proposal-temporal#2573](https://github.com/tc39/proposal-temporal/pull/2573)._

+The ECMA-402 section of the Temporal spec now includes a new [Use of the Time Zone Database](https://tc39.es/proposal-temporal/#sec-use-of-iana-time-zone-database) section that recommends best practices for building and handling updates to the IANA Time Zone Database.

-Recommendations are broad enough to encompass existing implementations in Firefox and V8/WebKit but not any broader than that.
+These recommendations are broad enough to encompass existing implementations in Firefox and V8/WebKit but not any broader than that.

-Another goal would be to inhibit further divergence (between implementation, and between implementations and spec) beyond what already exists.
 For example, all ECMAScript implementations seem to avoid use of the the default TZDB build options that perform over-eager canonicalization like `Atlantic/Reykjavik=>Africa/Abidjan`.
 We will recommend that all implementations follow this best practice.

+The goal of these changes was to provide a web-reality baseline that further cross-implementation alignment can build on.

 ### 3. Fix out-of-date canonicalizations in V8/WebKit